 Some Rococo jewellery designs were elaborate and eccentric.
 Necklaces became an important statement piece (due to the fashion of a low-cut dress or "décolleté”), allowing large jewels to be displayed proudly.
-Necklaces often featured multiple festoons, which would highlight a central pendant which might display a typical Rococo motif such as a cross or a bow.
+Necklaces often featured multiple festoons, which would highlight a central pendant and may incorporate a typical Rococo motif such as a cross or a bow.

 A simple pearl necklace retained its popularity stoically.
 In fact, in comparison to other elements of design, Rococo jewellery remained relatively reserved, influenced by changes in fashion; the emphasis on flowing lines lead to flowing layers of fabric and a move away from the tight constricting dress sense (such as corsets) of the previous years.

 The move towards exuberant clothing and interiors may have meant that jewellery had to be slightly played down, as to compliment all the other busy ornamentation.
 Simple strings of pearls or diamonds were favoured, as was the even simpler option of a ribbon tied around the neck.
 Other popular types of jewellery included girandole earrings and items featuring arabesque motifs.

-Similarly to the designs seen in jewellery, silver design celebrated asymmetric ornamentation.
+Similarly, to the designs seen in jewellery, silver design celebrated asymmetric ornamentation.
 Silverware from this period also featured natural motifs including rocks, shells, plants and marine items.
-A particular emphasis was put on the shells and flowing wave-like lines .
+A particular emphasis was put on the shells and flowing wave-like lines.
 Ornamentation was in no way reserved, with the elaborate style of Rococo interiors reflected strongly in silver design.
-The Rococo period did not see much innovation in terms of form as it was the ornamentation that took the limelight in silver design.
+The Rococo period did not see much innovation in terms of form as it was the ornamentation that was developed in silver design.

 Juste-Aurele Meissonnier (1695-1750): A silversmith from Turin, Meissonnier was a member of the goldsmith’s guild in Paris from 1725.
 He embraced the flamboyance of the Rococo style crafting items which featured flowing lines, giving the illusion of constant movement.
 His only surviving item is a gold snuff box which was crafted in 1728.